-Jose Javier Echandi, he is the technical director and winemaker of Bodegas Sommos in Somontano, Spain.
+Jose Javier Echandi is the technical director and winemaker of Bodegas Sommos in Somontano, Spain.
 He is a winemaker who puts his knowledge, experience and passion inside of every single bottle of wine he produces.
-This will be our chance to know him better: how he started his career in wine sector, how he ended up working in Chile and finally how he visions the wines that he is currently making.
+This will be our chance to know him better: how he started his career in the wine sector, how he ended up working in Chile and finally how he visions the wines that he is currently making.

 From Spain to Chile

 Life continued to change the course of Javier’s destiny.
 While he was studying at the University of La Rioja he found out a possibility to make a harvest in Chile.
-First, he was not very interested, but then he said “why not?” and signed up for having a different experience.
-When he arrived to Chile, he didn’t know about the country, but it did not take him too much to fall in love with the country and its wines, and many other things.
-He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker during five years.
+First, he was not very interested, but then he said “why not?” and signed up for a different experience.
+When he arrived in Chile, he didn’t know about the country, but it did not take him too much to fall in love with the country and its wines, and many other things.
+He made his first harvest in 2008 in Santa Cruz Vineyard in Colchagua Valley, he returned to Chile in 2009, and finally in 2012 he joined the team of Errazuriz Vineyards, to work in Caliterra Winery, where he was the winemaker for five years.

 Javier describes his experience in Chile as follows:

-“The experience in Chile was incredible in every way, it is where I have developed myself as a winemaker and I have been fortunate to work with one of the best groups in the world, next to great winemakers, where quality, perfection and searching for the authenticity become a way of life.
+“The experience in Chile was incredible in every way, it is where I have developed myself as a winemaker and I have been fortunate to work with one of the best groups in the world, next to great winemakers, where quality, perfection and searching for authenticity become a way of life.
 Chile is a wonderful country, full of contrasts, where everything is lived very intensely.”

 Back to Spain